aoanla/aoanla.github.io/posts/2020/04/RollerDerbyFamily2020/index.rst

 Whilst many rulesets have either 1 or 2 Periods per Game, there are a few which have options for more than 2.
 In these cases, it's almost always the case that the total Game duration is conserved, and Periods get evenly distributed fractions of this.
 (So, for the case of MADE, for example, a Game consists of 60 minutes of playtime - but you may play 2 Periods of 30 minutes, 3 of 20 minutes or 4 of 15 minutes.)

 RDCL is a bit unusual in that it provides a 2 Period version which simply halves the length of the result game (we've tabulated this as RDCL(Short) below).

 .. csv-table:: Periods,Jams,Time per Game
-  :header: Ruleset, N Periods per Game, Period Duration, Game Duration (track time)
+  :header: Ruleset, # Periods per Game, Period Duration, Game Duration (track time)

   RDCL, 4, 15min, 60min
   MADE, 2-4, 30-15min, 60min